OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 So now, if this makes sense to you, it might seem like Open Science is in almost direct conflict with a capitalistic culture.

 Open Science really hit the mainstream around 2016 due to a number of possible reasons.
 A combination of political activity and grassroots community-led initiatives really put it on the map, and now everywhere you go in science, openness is all around in one way or another.

+For example, there has been a strong focus on Open Science in the last few years in Europe, with one of the biggest developments coming from this being the [European Open Science Cloud](http://ec.europa.eu/research/openscience/index.cfm?pg=open-science-cloud) (EOSC).

+[Give examples of more countries' OS activities here - NOT JUST EUROPE]

 ### Differences in understanding and interpretation <a name="interpretation"></a>